tytydraco/yessleep/out/The_fivesecond_rule_had_a_different_meaning_at_my_house.md

 Startled, I took a couple steps back but was stopped when I bumped into one of the many stacks of boxes in the corner of the cellar.
 The towers of cardboard shook, and a few boxes fell to the ground, spilling their contents as they toppled.
 Not that I could see anything.
 The dark was all-encompassing and all-consuming.

 *Five*, I counted in my head as I tried to steady myself and slow my breathing.
-I took a small step forward, in the direction of the lightbulb.
+I took a small step forward in the direction of the lightbulb.
 I heard the boxes behind me shift.

 *Four*.
 I felt a gentle tug on the sleeve of my shirt.
 It was almost imperceptible with how slight it was.
 I probably wouldn’t have noticed, but with all of my nerves on high alert, I felt everything.